 'Links on this page that lead to products on Amazon, Chewy, or other retailers are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Huge thanks for supporting this site!'

-It is also helpful to ask your betta’s age when you purchase at a pet store, as they are usually 6-12 months old when sold.
+It is helpful to ask your betta’s age when you purchase at a pet store, as they are usually 6-12 months old when sold.
 If you know your betta’s approximate birthday, you can better anticipate their demise.

-In this short article, we will explore the lifespan of betta fish and find out how long they really do live and some tips on keeping your betta fish healthy!
+In this short article, we will explore the life span of betta fish and find out how long they really do live.
+I will also provide some useful tips on keeping your betta fish healthy!

-The average lifespan of betta fish can almost double depending on whether they live in the wild or captivity.
+The average life expectancy of a betta fish can almost double depending on whether they live in the wild or in captivity.

 You may be surprised to learn that betta fish will often live longer in captivity, and there are many good reasons for this.